xerk-dot/xmr-darknet-edge/docs/00-START-HERE.md

 **BTC-XMR Correlation Lag (40% weight)**

-The hypothesis: Monero follows Bitcoin price movements with a 6-24 hour delay due to lower liquidity.
+The hypothesis: Monero may follow Bitcoin price movements with a time delay due to lower liquidity.
+The strategy tests for this correlation dynamically rather than assuming a fixed lag period.

 **Status**: ⚠️ **UNPROVEN** - Requires validation through paper trading